KingCakeTheFruity/ray_marching/README.md

 ## How to use
 Build project and run binary, that simple :)

-Suggested IDE for building this is VS. SFML lib must be linked to the project so it could be built correctly.
+Suggested IDE for building is VS. SFML lib must be linked to the project so it could be built correctly.

 ### Control
 ```